Emergency funding has helped us save our charity

 It helps us to continue to play our part in ensuring that Scotland’s marine environment is healthy, wildlife-rich, valued and enjoyed by all.

 Heritage sector joins forces to tackle climate change

 The heritage sector has an important role to play in reducing carbon emissions and tackling climate change.
-We’ve committed to working together with our sector partners to take action.
-Read our joint statement here and share using #WorldEnvironmentDay.
+The Heritage Fund is committed to working together with our sector partners to take action.
+Read our joint statement here.

 And find out how you can get funding for landscapes, parks and nature projects.